kimchi-project/kimchi/docs/API.md

         * passwdValidTo *(optional)*: lifetime for the console password.
 When omitted the password will be valid just for 30 seconds.
+    * cpu_info *(optional)*: CPU-specific information.
+        * maxvcpus *(optional)*: The maximum number of vCPUs that can be assigned to the VM.
+If topology is specified, maxvcpus must be a product of sockets, cores and threads.
+        * vcpus *(optional)*: The number of vCPUs assigned to the VM.
+Default is 1, unless a CPU topology is specified.
+In that case, vcpus must be a multiple of a product of cores and threads, and will default to maxvcpus value.
+        * topology *(optional)*: Specify sockets, threads, and cores to run the virtual CPU threads on.
+All three are required.
+            * sockets - The maximum number of sockets to use.
+            * cores   - The number of cores per socket.
+            * threads - The number of threads per core.

 * **POST**: *See Virtual Machine Actions*